Explore Grades 9-12

 Our orientation program helps new students make friends and become acquainted with the school before the academic year even begins.
 We also require Grade 9 students (Form III) to play on an interscholastic team in the fall, and those practices begin before school starts.
 With small class sizes (the average is 13 boys), you will get to know your classmates well once school does begin.
 And with sports, music groups, lunch and clubs, there are plenty of other ways to meet new people and connect.

-At Landon, the college search is guided by fit rather than by college rankings, so it’s no surprise that two-thirds of students who filed early college applications were admitted.
+At Landon, the college search is guided by fit rather than by college rankings, so it’s no surprise that two-thirds of students from the Class of 2017 who filed early college applications were admitted.
 Our 30-to-1 student-to-counselor ratio is far lower than most private and public schools, so our boys receive plenty of personal attention and guidance as they weigh this important decision.
-Under the guidance of Director of College Counseling David Toomer (previously a high-level admissions director at the University of Pennsylvania), our college counselors begin the process in Grade 9 (Form III) to advise you on course selection.
+Under the guidance of Co-Directors of College Counseling Andy Luther and Deborah Basket (previously a high-level admissions director at the College of William & Mary), our college counselors begin the process in Grade 9 (Form III) to advise you on course selection.
 By Grade 11, you are matched with a counselor who works with you and your family one on one.